-8 O'Grady NP, Alexander M, Dellinger EP, Gerberding JL, Heard SO, Maki DG, et al. Guidelines for the
+8 O'Grady NP, Alexander M, Dellinger EP, Gerberding JL, Heard SO, Maki DG, et al. Guidelines for the Prevention of intravascular catheter-related infections.
+MMWR 2002;51(No. RR-10:1-26).

 Since patients who are treated in Intensive Care Units (ICUs) are at a higher risk for acquiring HAIs because of the seriousness of their illness and exposure to devices, the Advisory Committee selected ICUs as the reporting location of CLABSIs under this law.